-- Select the IPv6 connection type from the list.
-Your Internet service provider (ISP) can provide this information. - If your ISP did not provide details, you can select IPv6 Tunnel. - If you are not sure, select Auto Detect so that the router detects the IPv6 type that is in use. - If your Internet connection does not use PPPoE, DHCP, or fixed, but is IPv6, then select IPv6 auto config. - 3.
-Click Apply so that your changes take effect.
+Your Internet service provider (ISP) can provide this information.

+- If your ISP did not provide details, you can select IPv6 Tunnel. - If you are not sure, select Auto Detect so that the router detects the IPv6 type that is in use. - If your Internet connection does not use PPPoE, DHCP, or fixed, but is IPv6, select Auto Config.